One of the people whose thought has inspired the creation of this website is the amazing Jorge Bergoglio, a.k.a. Pope

 The second is an article written as part of a specific, informal research project which we pursued in the Environment and Justice Group.
-For this exercise, we decided to study specific concrete manifestations of the Modern Industrial cultural paradigm, a world view and way of life that many of us consider outmoded and destructive at present – in light of its negative impacts upon both human and ecological well-being, particularly in terms of social justice, biodiversity, and climate stability.
+For this exercise, we decided to study specific concrete manifestations of the Modern Industrial cultural paradigm, a world view and way of life that many of us consider outmoded and destructive – particularly in light of its negative impacts upon both human and ecological well-being, particularly in terms of social justice, biodiversity, and climate stability.
 Characterized by a psychology of fear and insecurity, this world view appears to be overly dependent upon objectification and narrowly rational, verbal modes of processing experience.
-With its incessant competitiveness and commodification of human to human relationships – and human to earth relationships as well, it can be regarded as one of the motive, root forces powering the despoiling of the planet.
+With its incessant competitiveness and commodification of human to human relationships – and human to earth relationships as well, it can be regarded as one of the motive, root forces causing the despoiling of the planet.
 The Modern Industrial outlook and way of life has contributed to colonization, warfare, displacement, and the loss of entire human cultures and lifeways, as well as the loss of biodiversity and damage to the fundamental life support systems of the planet – i.e. the chemical composition of the atmosphere and even the oceans.
 The maladaptiveness and folly of this way of existence was examined and identified by Pope Francis and his collaborators in Laudato Si,’

 My focus for our small group’s project was artificial, bioengineered organisms (GMOs / BEs) and their use in industrialized food production.
 The following is my report.GMOs-and-Laudato-Si’-2019